tvo-tools/api-client-cli/README.md

 # why

-- I need a simple way to run postman-collections from the command line
+- I need a simple way to run postman-collections, bru or simply collections of curls from the command line
 - simple domain language to store collections
 - stores your collections directly in a folder on your filesystem.
 We use a plain text markup language to save information about API requests.
 - You can use Git or any version control to collaborate over your API collections.